On Strengthening of the Solar f-mode Prior to Active Region Emergence Using the Fourier-Hankel Analysis: Results

-For the active region (blue), a steady increase in absorption is observed during emergence (and arguably even before that) which is thereby in phase with the drop in $\widetilde{E_f}(\langle t \rangle)$.
+For the active region (blue), a steady increase in absorption is observed during emergence (and arguably even before that) which is thereby in phase with the drop in $E_f(\langle t \rangle)$.
 Most notably, no power emission is detected during the strong power excess at $-72\text{ h}< t - t_\text{AR}< -40\text{ h}$.
-This is odd at first sight, although not necessarily unsurprising: Looking at both $P^\text{in}$ and $P^\text{out}$ individually, see Figure \ref{fig:papb}, we find that $P^\text{out}$ is consistently weaker than $P^\text{in}$.
-For the quiet-Sun region we again, expect a smooth, constant distribution with $P^\text{in} = P^\text{out}$ for all times which is observed except for minor perturbations.
-In order to explain the f-mode strengthening in the absence of any power emission ($\alpha < 0$), $P^\text{in}$ and $P^\text{out}$ have to increase simultaneously during the strengthening phase of $\widetilde{E_f}(\langle t \rangle)$.
-This is thus also observed as an enhancement of the total power (the energy) at that time.
-Interestingly, this type of enhancement is fundamentally different from the power absorption by active regions, in which only one of the power components ($P^\text{out}$ in this case) is affected, while $P^\text{in}$ remains unchanged.
-This behavior calls for a specific investigation with the help of theoretical work (i.e. simulations), to learn the exact evolution of $P^\text{in}$ and $P^\text{out}$ during the emergence of an active region.
+This is odd at first sight, although not surprising: Looking at both $E_f^\text{in}$ and $E_f^\text{out}$ individually (these are calculated via Equations \ref{eq:E_avg} and \ref{eq:E_f} using $P^\text{in}$ and $P^\text{out}$ respectively), see Figure \ref{fig:papb}, we find that $E_f^\text{out}$ is consistently weaker than $E_f^\text{in}$.
+For the quiet-Sun region we again, expect a smooth, constant distribution with $E_f^\text{in} = E_f^\text{out}$ for all times which is observed except for minor perturbations.
+In order to explain the f-mode strengthening in the absence of any power emission ($\alpha < 0$), $E_f^\text{in}$ and $E_f^\text{out}$ have to increase simultaneously during the strengthening phase of $E_f(\langle t \rangle)$.
+This is thus also observed as an enhancement of the energy at that time, as may be inferred by comparing the f-mode energies shown in the left and right panels of Figure \ref{fig:papb}.
+Interestingly, this type of enhancement is fundamentally different from the power absorption by active regions, in which only one of the power components ($E_f^\text{out}$ in this case) is affected, while $E_f^\text{in}$ remains unchanged.
+This behavior calls for a specific investigation with the help of theoretical work (i.e. simulations), to learn the exact evolution of $E_f^\text{in}$ and $E_f^\text{out}$ during the emergence of an active region.